So what’s my deal?

 Upon moving to Boston, I explored my new surroundings, tried new foods, and experienced city life.
 I loved it and wanted to see more.
 Shortly after college graduation, I backpacked through Western Europe and that’s when my love of travel really started to thrive.
 From Prague to Barcelona (and everywhere in between), I discovered new cultures and foods.
 I tried paella in Spain, roamed the streets of Paris, and slept on trains transporting me from country to country.
 I was totally and completely inspired.
 As you can imagine, I didn’t stop talking about my experiences when I returned home.
 I was hooked.

 Now, I split my time working at a tech company in Boston with traveling around the world.
-(Full disclosure, remote working, and unlimited vacation-time help make both possible.)
-When I’m not traveling or at home in my apartment in Charlestown, you can probably catch me in Portland, Maine visiting my family and drinking wine at my sister’s wine lounge, Grippy Tannins.
+(Remote working and unlimited vacation-time help make globetrotting a lot easier.)
+When I’m not traveling or at home in my apartment in Charlestown, you can probably catch me in Portland, Maine visiting my family and drinking wine at my sister’s wine shop and lounge, Grippy Tannins.